Medicare covers Durable Medical Equipment when a patient has a medical need and a doctor writes a prescription.

 The first step in purchasing DME is to schedule an appointment with your healthcare provider.
 As previously stated, your physician must deem the DME requested to be medically necessary.
 It must be difficult for the patient to perform acts of daily living without the use of the DME at home.

 Find a DME Supplier Approved by Medicare

-Once you have obtained a prescription from your doctor, you then would need to find a medical supply store or company that is Medicare-approved.
+Once you have a prescription from your doctor, you then need to find a medical supply store or company that is Medicare approves.
 A good source of information if you have any questions in regards to purchasing DME is Aeroflow Healthcare.